ArjunSarkar1/PhysiciansConnect/README.md

 VISION STATEMENT
 ---
-PhysicianConnect is an easy-to-use tool that helps doctors stay organized, manage their appointments, and give better care to their patients.
+For doctors who need a clear and simple way to manage their day PhysicianConnect is a tool that helps them stay on top of appointments, prepare for visits, and keep track of what happens with each patient.

-Doctors use PhysicianConnect to plan their workdays.
-They can set when they’re available, review their upcoming visits, and write down notes before and after each appointment.
-It also helps them remember what was discussed, what medications were given, and what the next steps are.
+Unlike messy paper notes or complicated software, PhysicianConnect keeps everything organized in one place so doctors can spend less time planning and more time caring.

-Patients book appointments through a separate website.
-Once an appointment is booked, it shows up in the doctor’s schedule on PhysicianConnect, along with any helpful notes the patient has shared.
+Doctors use PhysicianConnect to set when they’re available, see who they’re meeting with, and write notes before and after each visit.
+They can also track what was discussed and what comes next, including medications or follow-ups.

-With everything in one place, doctors save time, avoid double bookings, and stay better prepared for each visit.
-They can focus more on their patients and less on sorting through papers or juggling calendars.
+Patients book their appointments through a separate website.
+As soon as a booking is made, it shows up for the doctor—along with any notes the patient added.

-Everyone sees only what they need.
-Doctors have full access to their own schedule and visit details, while patients only use the booking website.
-This keeps things simple and private.
+Everything is private and secure.
+Doctors see only what they need to do their job, and patients only use the booking site.

-This project will be successful if:
+The project will be a success if:

-Over 85% of doctors say the app helps them stay organized.
+More than 85% of doctors say it helps them stay organized

-Managing appointments takes at least 30% less time than before.
+Appointment planning takes 30% less time

-Doctors spend at least 25% less time on paperwork and planning.
+Doctors spend 25% less time writing things down or getting ready

 ---
 README